This One Pot Thai Pork Stir-Fry is a simple meal that’s perfect for the busy back to school season. Ready in less than 30 minutes and mega tasty!

 At this point, you’ll need to drain the fat from the pan and then add back in the veggies, rice, broth, soy sauce and hot sauce.
 The mixture will need to come to a boil before you turn it down to a simmer and cook, covered for about 15-18 minutes or until the rice is tender.

-You’ll remove it from the heat and let it rest before finally adding some chopped scallions, shredded carrots, parsley and lime juice.
+You’ll remove it from the heat and let it rest for about 5 minutes, covered before finally adding some chopped scallions, shredded carrots, parsley and lime juice.

 No need for any sides with this dish because all the veggies have already been added.
 It’s a one pot wonder that needs to be on your menu this back to school season!